sail-sg/ContinualBench/README.md

 ## Citation

-If you find our works useful for your research, please consider citing:
+If you find our work useful for your research, please consider citing:

 ```bibtex
 @inproceedings{liu2025continual,